 The most obvious image of Greece and one of the most famous architectural monuments in the world, the Acropolis is the sacred rock in the heart of the city, ancient and modern.
 Settled since prehistory, it became the citadel of a Bronze Age realm and later the formal religious centre of the Classical city.
 Its redesign, masterminded by the political leader Perikles and the artist Pheidias, began in 450s BC, when Athens was at the height of her wealth and power.
 The main monuments than built include the awesome Propylaia, the ornate Temple of Nike, the highly original Erechtheion and – of course – the mighty Parthenon.
 A visit to the Acropolis should also include the shrines and sanctuaries along its slopes – and the state-of-the-art Acropolis Museum with its wonderful collections.

-The Acropolis, in its full historical and urban context, is a central highlight on our Exploring Athens tour, and can easily be visited before or after our Exploring the Peloponnese, which starts and ends in Athens.
+The Acropolis, in its full historical and urban context, is a central highlight on our Athens tour, and can easily be visited before or after our Peloponnese tour, which starts and ends in Athens.
 Guests on both tours could also easily add a visit to the UNESCO-listed monasteries at Daphni or Osios Loukas – or even a day trip to the Archaeological site of Delphi, the famous oracular sanctuary to Apollo, another World Heritage site.

 The Peloponnese, the legendary and historical peninsula that makes up the southern part of the Greek Mainland, is an area of immense historical and cultural wealth.
 Our Exploring the Peloponnese tour is an in-depth experience of its remarkable beauty and variety.
 Currently, that itinerary includes no less than five UNESCO World Heritage sites!